limebit/medmodels/docs/index.md

 ```

-The MedModels documentation space serves as a one-stop shop for learning about the package.
-It offers comprehensive API descriptions alongside a detailed user guide to equip you with the knowledge to leverage its functionalities effectively.
+The MedModels documentation is your go-to resource for exploring the package.
+It offers complete API descriptions and a detailed user guide, giving you everything you need to effectively utilize its features.

 ````{div} sd-d-flex-row